viranamb/user-management/README.md

  3. Get details of a user with given UUID.
  4. Search user by a given email address

- Embedded In-memory H2 database used
+ Embedded In-memory H2 database and SpringJDBCTemplate used

 ** Testing